KreativeKoder032/nk-localchurches/README.md

 Project Contributer - Niklas Koehler
-Project Purpose: To create a website which will pull the different churches within a given radius and their Mass and Confession times.
+Project Purpose: To create a website which contains the contact info and other important information of parishes near Steubenville, Ohio.